itszubariel/Heart-of-Life/README.md

 ## Addon
 Looking to do more with your hearts?
-**[Heart of Life Additions](https://github.com/zubariel/heart-of-life-additions)** adds heart-themed tools, weapons, and armor forged through a custom smithing template — built as an official companion to this mod.
+**[Heart of Life Additions](https://github.com/itszubariel/heart-of-life-additions)** adds heart-themed tools, weapons, and armor forged through a custom smithing template, built as an official companion to this mod.

 ---